Zepbound diet plan: what to eat and avoid on Zepbound

 Bites and beverages that are full of added sugars tend to be calorie-dense and offer little in the way of nutrition.
 Examples include candy, soda, and sweetened teas, among many others.

 Palinski-Wade recommends avoiding these common sources of empty calories.
-“These foods provide little to no nutritional value and limited satiety, making it easy to exceed your calorie needs and slow your weight loss progress.”
+“These foods provide little to no nutritional value and limited satiety, making it easy to exceed your calorie needs and slow your weight loss progress,” she says.

-What’s more, sugary foods and drinks can cause a rapid rise in blood sugar levels, which could stall your weight loss efforts and ability to experience results on Zepbound.
-They’ve also been shown to trigger or worsen common digestive side effects of GLP-1s.
+What’s more, sugary foods and drinks can cause a rapid spike in blood sugar levels, which can contribute to excess calorie intake and work against your weight loss goals on Zepbound.
+Some experts also recommend avoiding high-sugar foods, as they’ve been shown to worsen common digestive side effects of GLP-1s

 Alcohol